sooluh/sooluh/README.md

 ### ☪️ Ayah of the Day

 <!-- AYAHADAY:START -->
-<sub>_The Table Spread_</sub><br>
+<sub>_The Repentance_</sub><br>
-**Surah Al-Ma'idah** (5: 105)
+**Surah At-Tawbah** (9: 26)

-> O believers!
-You are accountable only for yourselves.
-It will not harm you if someone chooses to deviate—as long as you are ˹rightly˺ guided.
-To Allah you will all return, and He will inform you of what you used to do.
+> Then Allah sent down His reassurance upon His Messenger and the believers, and sent down forces you could not see, and punished those who disbelieved.
+Such was the reward of the disbelievers.

-— Ramadhan 12, 1445H
+— Ramadhan 13, 1445H
 <!-- AYAHADAY:END -->

 ### 📚 Recent Blog Posts